Phase Neural Operator for Multi-Station Picking of Seismic Arrivals: Results

 \subsection{Performance evaluation}

-We trained PhaseNO on an earthquake dataset from the Northern California Earthquake Data Center (NCEDC) spanning the period 1984-2019 (see Methods).
+In this study, we benchmark the performance of PhaseNO against three leading baseline models (see Text S3): EQTransformer \citep{mousavi_earthquake_2020}, PhaseNet \citep{zhu_phasenet_2018}, and EdgePhase \citep{feng_edgephase_2022}.
+We trained PhaseNO on an earthquake dataset from the Northern California Earthquake Data Center (NCEDC) spanning the period 1984-2019 (see Text S4), i.e., the same training dataset as PhaseNet.
 We evaluated PhaseNO and each baseline model on an out of sample test dataset for the period 2020 containing 43,700 P/S picks of 5,769 events.
+We choose the time window for each sample based on their pre-trained models: 30 s for PhaseNO and PhaseNet, and 60 s for EQTransformer and EdgePhase.
+Positions of picks are randomly placed in the middle 30 s of the time window.
 For all of the models, P- and S-picks were determined from peaks in the predicted probability distributions by setting a pre-determined threshold.
-Each model used a distinct threshold as the one maximizing the F1 score to ensure the models compared under their best conditions (Figure~\ref{fig:precision_recall}; Figure~\ref{figs1:threshold}).
+Each model used a distinct threshold as the one maximizing the F1 score to ensure the models compared under their best conditions (Figure~\ref{fig:precision_recall_test_waveforms}a; Figure~\ref{figs1:threshold}).